-- Create a Progress Indicator for people to see their progress on a multi-part form
+- Create a Progress Indicator for people to see their progress on a multi-step form in WordPress.

 If you want to avoid form abandonment, your goal is to optimize the mobile experience as best you can so you don’t lose out on those sales.

 There are lots of reasons why people abandon your web forms.

 However, 29% of people cite security concerns as the #1 reason for leaving a site before submitting a form.

 You may know your forms are safe, but how do your website visitors know?

 If your web forms make users feel fearful that they aren’t secure, your abandonment rate will be sky-high.
 Especially if your forms accept credit card payments.